-The regulations allow for a student to proceed with up to 40 credits of outstanding failure.
-The decision to allow this is a Progression/Award Board discretion which will be exercised in the light of the overall student profile and academic judgement in terms of the student's preparedness for study at the next level.
-It is important to remember that the permissive regulation to allow progression with outstanding referral is to ensure that students are not unnecessarily impeded in their studies.
-The guideline here is to allow progression with 20/30 credits of outstanding failure except where there are compelling reasons why not.
-Such reasons might include:
+The regulations allow for a student to proceed with up to 40 credits of outstanding failure (I2.6).
+The decision to allow this is a Progression Board discretion which will be exercised in the light of the overall student profile and academic judgement in terms of the student's preparedness for study at the next level.
+It is important to remember that the permissive regulation to allow progression with outstanding referrals and/or deferrals is to ensure that students are not unnecessarily impeded in their studies.
+The guideline here is to allow progression with 40 credits of outstanding failure except where any programme specific constraints have been approved at validation.